When it comes to the marketing strategies that drive audience hype and engagement, social media is right at the top.

 - Photo ads: Photo ads have simple formats to feature your high-quality event imagery, infographic, illustrations etc. You can overlay interesting information about your event onto the images.

-- Video ads: within 5-18 seconds long video ads, you can tell your event narration- with your preferable motion, sound.
-The ads can appear in between a video content or in the news feed as a sponsored ad.
-Either way, you have a lot of scopes to be creative about your event-marketing narratives.
+- Video ads: within 5-18 seconds long video ads, you can tell your event narration- with your preferable motion, and sound.
+The ads can appear in between video content or in the news feed as sponsored ads.
+Either way, you have a lot of scope to be creative about your event-marketing narratives.

-- Slideshow ads: Slideshow ads are lightweight clips on motion, text and sound- to convey a story about your event features or exclusivity.
+- Slideshow ads: Slideshow ads are lightweight clips of motion, text and sound- to convey a story about your event features or exclusivity.

 5. In-person event marketing with “Facebook Local”